Aiosa/SurvivalShooterExtension/README.md

 Defend your base against enemies.
 The enemies target either you, the player or your base (the broken robot behind you) depending on who is closer.
-The base has more HP, but if either of you or the base runs out of HP, the game is over.
+The base has more HP, but if either you or the base runs out of HP, the game is over.

 **Special enemies**